 The NJM2150AD is a nearly-complete analog circuit composed of opamps, resistors and capacitors all put onto one chip, ostensibly to keep their secrets (sort of like a very expensive version of gooping)—but it certainly didn’t hurt their manufacturing costs either.

 The circuit itself is a state variable filter, which splits the signal into three parts (low pass, bandpass and high pass), applies a treatment to each of the frequencies, and mixes them back together.
 The original unit provided knobs to control the low and high portions of the signal.
-It’s extremely easy to add a control to the bandpass path for frequency adjustment of the midrange, and my project incorporates this modification.
+It’s extremely easy to add a control to the bandpass path for frequency adjustment of the midrange, and the Lumin project incorporates this modification.